Lewiston, Maine: Lewiston/Auburn Nordiques

 The Lewiston/Auburn Nordiques were a Tier III junior ice hockey team that played in the North American 3 Hockey League.
 During the 2018–2019 season the team recorded a 50–5 record, winning the NA3HL regular season championship and the Coastal Division championship.
 The team also made it to the Fraser Cup finals this season, losing a close game to the Texas Brahmas 2–1.
 The team ceased operations after the 2019–2020 season.

 Maine Nordiques (2019–present)

 The Maine Nordiques are a Tier II junior ice hockey team in the North American Hockey League's East Division.
 They started play during the 2019–2020 season at the Androscoggin Bank Colisée.
 The team is coached by Nolan Howe, grandson of Gordie Howe and son of Mark Howe.

 Education

-Lewiston's public education system has recently seen a number of new buildings constructed for Farwell Elementary School and Pettingill School, now replaced with the 600 student capacity Geiger Elementary School.
-Plans to redo the city's Thomas J. McMahon School are under way.
+Lewiston's public education system consists of five elementary schools, one middle school, and one high school with a regional technical center that serves multiple school districts.
+The district is home to relatively new buildings constructed for Farwell Elementary School and Pettingill School, now replaced with the 600 student capacity Geiger Elementary School.
+In 2019, Martel and Longley combined into Robert V. Connors Elementary School and houses around 650 students pre-k to 6.

-The city is also home to and often associated with liberal arts Bates College.